Atrix256/SampleZoo/contributing.md

 * I think you can set up CI as well as code tidying in github.
 Need to figure those things out.
 * Make a way to cache data, since some of it takes a long time to generate (eg large counts of blue noise)
 * probably should modify best candidate blue noise generation to use a (1d) grid acceleration structure.
 Or sort the points and use binary search to calculate distances or something.
+* graph: make axis labels instead of using footer text

 ### 1D Sampling Patterns & Tests
 * more irrational numbers such as the silver ratio and the plastic constant.
 Just meaningful irrational numbers though.